AliyasAhmed/Next-Js/CreatingApi.md

 # **Creating API in Next.js**
 As we Know we can use nextjs as `Backend` as well so we can easily Create api in it.

+we are receiving data from the route.JavaScript to page.JavaScript, after which the data is displayed on the console and terminal
 ```js
 app/page.js